secure-ai-assistants/secure-ai-assistants.github.io/pages/outreach.md

 The ways in which corporations are able to extract and aggregate information from our voices is opaque.
 How much vocal data of yourself do think these corporations already have?
 It may be more than you expect.

 Sentient Beings is part of [AI: Who’s Looking After Me?](https://london.sciencegallery.com/ai-season) Opening 21 June at Science Gallery London.

+### Other
+Our work features in an article by the [Montreal AI Ethics Institute](https://montrealethics.ai/can-you-meaningfully-consent-in-eight-seconds-identifying-ethical-issues-with-verbal-consent-for-voice-assistants/)

 <hr />